Student Grant Program Application Process

 Student and faculty applicants must identify each other and develop a research proposal together before applying for a research award through Engineering Learning Initiatives.

 If you are a student seeking to get involved in a research project, first explore the landscape of Undergraduate Research at Cornell.
-When you are ready to begin, take a look at our tops for approaching prospective faculty mentors.
+When you are ready to begin, take a look at our tips for approaching prospective faculty mentors.

 Once faculty and student have agreed upon a proposal idea, each must separately complete and submit online applications.

 The faculty mentor must submit the faculty application first.
 Upon submission, an application ID number will be assigned to the faculty applicant.
 The ID number screen will appear a few seconds after the faculty mentor clicks "Submit" to submit the faculty application.
 Be sure to write this number down.
 The student will need it in order to submit the student application.